General Accounting Part 2

 - Quick Ratio

 The quick ratio is an indication of the shorty term liquidity of a business.
 It is also known as the acid test ratio or the quick assets ratio.
-A higher ration is positive.
+A higher ratio is positive.

 The formula is Current Assets (Stock) / Current Liabilities•